FIddle FIg Plant

 Grow Fiddle Fig Indoors

 In its natural habitat, it can grow up to 10 ft. tall and 5 ft. wide outdoors.
 Indoors it will grow to about seven or eight feet tall.
-And it does produce a small olive-sized fruit but only in its natural habitat.
+It does produce a small olive-sized fruit but only in its natural habitat.
 Where is their natural habitat?
 Western Africa.

-It does best with humidity best to mist the plant at least once per week.
-One crucial fact is that they do not like to be moved around, so think well before choosing a good spot for your Fiddle-Leaf-Fig.
+It does best with humidity, you should mist the plant at least once per week.
+One crucial fact is that they do not like to be moved around, so think well before choosing a good spot for your Fiddle-Leaf-Fig plant.

 Problems with the fiddle fig leaf plant